 (a) the harm or ill-health that might be caused to people, or any group of people, due to the use of liquor; and

-(b) the impact on the amenity of the locality in which the licensed premises, or proposed licensed premises are, or are to be, situated; and
+(b) whether the amenity, quiet or good order of the locality in which the licensed premises or proposed licensed premises are, or are to be, situated might in some manner be lessened; and

 (c) whether offence, annoyance, disturbance or inconvenience might be caused to people who reside or work in the vicinity of the licensed premises or proposed licensed premises; and

+(ca) any effect the granting of the application might have in relation to tourism, or community or cultural matters; and

 (d) any other prescribed matter.

 (5) If an application referred to in subsection (1)(a) is not granted because the licensing authority is not satisfied that granting the application is in the public interest, an application for the grant or removal of a licence in respect of the same premises or land cannot be made within 3 years after the licensing authority’s decision unless the Director certifies that the proposed application is of a kind sufficiently different from the application that was not granted.